 PLEASE NOTE – there may be changes to the course based on ski area maintenance and USFS requirements.
 Please check back 3 weeks prior to the race.

 Caution!
-This is a backcountry race course and contains many obstacles including embedded rock, loose rocks and dirt,roots, water and more.
+This is a backcountry race course and contains many obstacles including embedded rock, loose rocks and dirt, roots, water and more.
+The presence of bear, moose and mountain lion may exist also.
 In addition to possibly hazardous trail conditions, weather conditions can change rapidly in the Aspen Snowmass area.
 Whereas there are volunteer medical personnel along the course and at aid stations, there is no guarantee of rescue or medical attention.
 Each participant is ultimately responsible for their own rescue and preparation for course and weather conditions.
 This means carrying protective clothing in case of bad weather or injury.
 Rescue from an injury is not guaranteed and may be delayed due to other injuries or distance from medical personnel.

 Directions to Start: From Hwy 82, turn south on Brush Creek Rd towards Snowmass Village.
 Follow Brush Creek Rd until you hit the Main Bus Stop in Snowmass Village.
 The Snowmass Village Mall is on the same level as the bus stop.
 Follow the mall to the end.
 There will be signs directing you to registration.
 The actual starting line is out on the ski area slopes at the end of the mall.
 Directions to Finish: From Snowmass Village Follow Hwy 82 into Aspen where it becomes Main Street.
 Before the first of 4 consecutive traffic lights (just after the Molly Gibson Lodge and before Paepcke Park) turn right on Garmisch St. The race finish is at Koch Park which is on the fourth block on your right.